Skip to main content Skip to accessibility

 • insulation of electrical wire

-Given that PFAS are in so many common products, it is widely believed internationally that everyone has low levels of PFAS chemicals in their blood.
+PFAS are in so many common products that it is widely believed that everyone has low levels of PFAS chemicals in their blood.

 PFAS in Jersey

 Fire fighting foams that contained PFAS chemicals were historically used at Jersey Airport.
-This occurred before the environmental significance of the chemicals was better understood.
+This was before we better understood the environmental significance.

-Private water supplies (boreholes and wells) in the area now contain PFAS.
+Private boreholes and wells in that area now contain PFAS.

 Read the Officer Technical Group's Interim Report for 2019